-In light of this data, during the second quarter of 2025, the Federal Open Market Committee (FOMC) decided to maintain interest rates in the range of 4.25% to 4.50%.
-This news did not affect investor sentiment, and stocks remained steady following the announcement.
+During the second quarter of 2025, the Federal Open Market Committee (FOMC) decided to maintain interest rates in the range of 4.25% to 4.50%.

-The FOMC is vigilant in monitoring key economic indicators, including labor market conditions and inflation pressures.
-There are still four more meetings scheduled for 2025, however, until the trade policy is finalized, even if the labor market remains strong, a holding pattern for interest rates could remain.
 The Federal Reserve indicated that rate cuts are still possible this year, but Fed Chair Powell stated, "For the time being, we are well positioned to wait to learn more about the likely course of the economy before considering any adjustments to our policies," during his post-June meeting news conference. (cnbc.com; 6/18/25)

 In May, the Consumer Price Index (CPI) on a year-by-year basis was 2.4% and core inflation was 2.8%.
-The core CPI, which excludes food and energy prices, is often viewed by economists as a better gauge of future inflation.
 Many anticipate that impending tariffs could reignite inflation in the coming months.
-We watching how the economy is affected by tariffs, but for now, the economy has not seen any major changes due to tariffs.
+We are watching how the economy is affected by tariffs, but for now, the economy has not seen any major changes due to tariffs.